1. What is a severance agreement?

 There are several common clauses that employers often include in severance agreements.
 Below are a few examples of valid clauses that employers can include in a severance agreement, but keep in mind that there may be other enforceable provisions besides the ones listed here:

 - Confidentiality Agreements.
-Employers often require that the terms of a release of claims be kept confidential.
-In order to put “teeth” into the contract, some employers tie the confidentiality clause to liquidated damage clauses.
-Confidentiality clauses are routinely included in releases, and are enforceable.
-Liquidated damage clauses, however, are only valid if 1) damages are difficult to estimate; 2) the amount of damages are a reasonable estimate of damages at the time the contract is made; and 3) are not a penalty.
+Employers often require employees to keep the terms of the severance agreement confidential.
+Some agreements also include a provision requiring an employee to pay a specified amount of money if they violate the confidentiality provision.
+These monetary damage clauses are only valid if 1) damages are difficult to estimate; 2) the amount of damages are a reasonable estimate of damages at the time the contract is made; and 3) are not a penalty.

 - Employee’s Confirmation that No Claims Exist.
-It is routine for a release to identify any claims that have been filed, so that the release will specifically settle all of those pending claims.
+Severance agreements often identify any claims or complaints that have already been filed so that the agreement clearly resolves those matters.

-Arbitration.
-An arbitration clause provides that you agree to submit any claims to arbitration and waive any right to sue in court.
-Arbitration is essentially a private court system where you argue claims in front of an independent, third party arbitrator.
-The arbitrator’s decision is final and enforceable in court, and is not usually appealable.
+- Arbitration Provisions.
+An arbitration provision requires employees to resolve disputes through arbitration rather than in court.
+Arbitration is a private process in which an independent arbitrator decides the case.
+The arbitrator’s decision is generally final and difficult to appeal.
+Some arbitration agreements also include class-action waivers, which generally prevent employees from bringing claims as part of a class action lawsuit.
 Arbitration may indirectly provide more advantages to the employer than to the employee due to several reasons; one factor is that the employer pays the arbitrators.
-Class-action waivers in arbitration agreements are also enforceable.

 9. Are there any limits on what my employer can include in a severance agreement?